 You can add as many time triggers as you like in the crontab.

 Powering down the monitor when not needed will save you electricity (about 20 Watts) and may extend the lifespan of your monitor.
-Others prefer to leave the display on to serve as a deterrent to burglars or out of convenience, but that’s up to your individual preferences.
+Others prefer to leave the display on to deter burglars or out of convenience, but that’s up to your preferences.

 50 ways to control your display